lotusatease/ifosslawbook/Finland.md

 In the current Copyright Act, the relevant articles containing computer program specific stipulations are:

 Article 1, second paragraph

-:   literary work
+literary work

 Article 25 j

-:   copying and examination
+copying and examination

 Article 25 k

-:   reverse engineering
+reverse engineering

 Article 40 b

-:   employment relationship
+employment relationship

 Article 56 c

-:   sanction on distribution of protection circumvention
+sanction on distribution of protection circumvention

 In addition to the above, exceptions concerning computer programs can be found in Art 11, second paragraph; Art 12, second paragraph; Art 19, third paragraph; Art 50a, fourth paragraph; Art 50b, third paragraph;
 Art 50c, fifth paragraph and Art 56a, second paragraph.

-### Copyright Act: Object of protection {#sec_finland_copyrightact}
+### Copyright Act: Object of protection

 Computer programs are protected by copyright as literary works, as stipulated in Article 1 of the Copyright Act.
 In order to benefit from